GenomZ/island_counter/README.md

 The package requires [Python 3.7+](https://www.python.org/downloads/release/python-3108/) to run.

-To install the package execute the following in the main directory:
+To confirm you have the correct version of Python execute the following in the main directory:

     pip install .